octokit/octokit-next.js/packages/endpoint/README.md

 import { endpoint } from "@octokit-next/endpoint";

 endpoint("");
-// Set cursor in the route argument and press `Ctrl + Enter` to get a type ahead for all 700+ REST API endpoints
+// Set cursor in the route argument and press `Ctrl + Space` to get a type ahead for all 700+ REST API endpoints

 const requestOptions = endpoint("GET /orgs/{org}/repos", { org: "octokit" });
 // requestOptions.method is now typed as `"GET"` instead of `string`